 For best results, FLOSEAL Matrix should be in complete contact with the actively bleeding tissue surface.

-The particles of FLOSEAL Matrix swell approximately 10-20% upon contact with blood or other fluids.
-Maximum swell volume is achieved within about 10 minutes.
+The particles of FLOSEAL Matrix swell approximately 10-20% upon contact with blood or other fluids creating a tamponade effect.
+Maximum swell volume is achieved within about 10 minutes

 Application Technique